entropia/tip-toi-reveng/README.md

  * `matlab/` contains scripts to analyse gme files in Matlab
  * `wip/` (work in progess) contains notes about the parts of the gme files that are not fully understood yet.
+ * `perl-tools` contains a perl based script, to generate a PDF with all OID codes from a yaml-file as well some functions to generate PNG-files, inject pHYs-chunks with resolution hints into GD generated PNG files as result from some testing